-This is a copy of a letter I wrote to my teacher – Geshe Thubten Loden – a few days before leaving for Tasmania.
+This is a copy of a letter I wrote to my teacher – Geshe Thubten Loden – a few days before leaving for Ph.D in Tasmania (2009).
 I am publishing it here now as a means to create the merit for Geshe-la’s quick return (He passed away in 2011).

 Moreover, please forgive me for all the many mistakes I’ve made throughout the years.
 For all the times I misunderstood your instructions, or simply didn’t listen properly.

 Even though I will never come close to repaying your kindness, I hope, in time, and in some small way, I can repay a little by working to benefit others.

 It is for these reasons, albeit with a twinge of sadness, that I feel it is important to move to Tasmania in order to ensure that I do well and complete the Ph.D.

 Please continue to bless, guide, and inspire us for many years to come.